Akuli/tkinter-tutorial/dialogs.md

 root.mainloop()
 ```

-The problem is that we have two root windows at the same time.
-Things
-like message boxes need a root window, and if we create more than one
+Things like message boxes need a root window, and if we create more than one
 root window, we can't be sure about which root window is used and we may
 get weird problems.